muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-Bolton's removal can also help how WH is viewed; guy was such a hard-ass, his presence slanted a lot of perception IMO.
-Maybe the Taliban can make a deal, also Iran; but anything coming from WH is viewed thru the prism, "if the hard-ass okayed it, maybe [whatever deal] is not good for us".

-*2019-9-11 17:46:0*

----

 \#UBI is also about rewarding non-paid social work, like fathers and mothers.
 Making every mother a government worker would be hard.